 If you forget to take it

-If it is almost time to take your next dose (e.g. within 2-3 hours), skip the missed dose and take your next dose at the usual
+If it is almost time for your next dose (e.g. within 2-3 hours), skip the dose you

 This may increase the chance of side effects.

 If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)